Credit:

 The Tests

-We rated water bottles based on the ease of washing, insulation, how easy each is to transport.
-We also reviewed these bottles based on the exterior design, usefulness in everyday life, and how easy each one is to drink from.
+We rated water bottles based on their ease of washing, insulation, and transportability.
+We also reviewed their exterior design, usefulness in everyday life, and ease of drinking.

-We tested water temperature by filling each one with the same amount of ice cubes and letting each sit out for the same amount of time.
-Additionally, we tested to see if any of the water tasted like material of the bottle at any point during testing.
+We tested the water temperature by filling each one with the same amount of ice cubes and letting each sit out for the same time.
+Additionally, we tested to see if any of the water tasted like the bottle’s material at any point.

 Why Bother With A Reusable Water Bottle?

-For starters, about 91% of plastics like the sort found in disposable water bottles never make it to a recycling center.
-Given that it can take some types of plastic between 450 to 1,000 years to completely break down (worse than this, bottles made using Polyethylene Terephthalate won't biodegrade, at all,) that makes for a whole lot of discarded drinking vessels cluttering up our planet.
+Many plastic water bottles never make it to a recycling center.
+Given that it can take some types of plastic between many years to completely break down (worse than this, bottles made using Polyethylene Terephthalate won't biodegrade, at all,) that makes for a whole lot of discarded drinking vessels cluttering up our planet.

-Add to this the fact that over 1.5 million barrels of oil per year are used in the production of plastic water bottles and the quench to quell your thirst with a container of water acquired at a corner store becomes a quagmire of massive environmental issues.
+Add to this the fact that millions of barrels of oil are used per year in the production of plastic water bottles, and the quench to quell your thirst with a container of water acquired at a corner store becomes a tangle of massive environmental issues.

-It used to be that schools, offices, and public spaces were ripe with water fountains that you could drink from.
+It used to be that schools, offices, and public spaces were ripe with water fountains from which you could drink.

-In light of these issues, investing in a reusable water bottle to keep your drinks cold is one of the smartest choices you can make.
+In light of these issues, investing in a reusable water bottle to keep your drinks at temperature is one of the best choices you can make.

 There are pros and cons to plastic and glass water bottles.

 But it’s not insulated and can give off-flavors and smells.
-Glass water bottles don't transmit off-tastes or odors (and may appeal to aesthetes), but it’s heavier, costlier, and more fragile, making it less than ideal when it comes to portability/durability.
+Glass water bottles don't transmit off-tastes or odors (and may appeal to aesthetes).
+Still it’s heavier, costlier, and more fragile, making it less than ideal when it comes to portability/durability.

 You’ll also want to consider quick access versus screw caps.
-Push/pull designs can be simply flicked up with one hand, and provide some sort of straw or spout lid to drink from.
-The other type needs to be actively undone with two hands, but is less prone to breaking, and is easier to disinfect and clean.
+Push/pull designs can be flicked up with one hand, and a straw or spout lid can be provided for drinking.
+The other type needs to be actively undone with two hands but is less prone to breaking and is easier to disinfect and clean.

-If you're constantly draining and refilling your water bottle, you might think that there's no reason to wash it regularly: filling it up is as good as a rinse, right?
+If you constantly drain and refill your water bottle, you might think that there's no reason to wash it regularly: filling it up is as good as a rinse, right?

 Not so much.
-Bacteria loves moisture, even if you're rinsing and refilling your bottle three or four times a day, sooner or later, it's going to need a good hand washing.
+Bacteria loves moisture, so even if you're rinsing and refilling your bottle three or four times a day, sooner or later, it's going to need a thorough hand washing.
 We recommend doing it once every 24 hours.

 If you own a dishwasher, pop your bottle in the bottom or top rack and let the cleansing begin—but first, be sure to check that your bottle is dishwasher-safe.
 Most manufacturers tend to place this information on the bottom of the bottle.
-If it's not listed there, check the manufacturer's website for the data.
-Whether it's dishwasher safe or not, all water bottles, be they made of glass, plastic, or stainless steel, can be washed in a sink full of hot, soapy water.
+Check the manufacturer's website for the data if it’s not listed there.
+Whether dishwasher safe or not, all water bottles, be they made of glass, plastic, or stainless steel, can be washed in a sink full of hot, soapy water.

-If you just got over the flu or a cold, or your bottle was used to carry non-potable water, you may want to consider disinfecting your water bottle with a weak bleach solution.
+If you just got over the flu or a cold, or your bottle was used to carry non-potable water, you may want to consider disinfecting it with a weak bleach solution.

 Sarah Zorn